oracle-livelabs/developer/ai-optimizer/sandbox/server/server.md

 ## Task 3: Perform an API call to the server

 Now that the API Server is running, you can perform API calls against it.
+(You might have to wait a couple minutes after the `Restart Server` performed in task 1)

 * Open a terminal window in your preferred IDE